grtcdr/bombay/README.md

 `bombay` will parse your `$XDG_CONFIG_HOME/user-dirs.dirs` to locate the directories inside of which the files will be organized.
-Because of this, it is limited to /Linux/ for the moment.
+Because of this, it is limited to *Linux* for the moment.

 ## Installation